-Every Hazelcast bundle registers its HazelcastOSGiService instances via Hazelcast Bundle Activator (com.hazelcast.osgi.impl..
+Every Hazelcast bundle registers its HazelcastOSGiService instances via Hazelcast Bundle Activator (com.hazelcast.osgi.impl.Activator) while they are being started, and it deregisters its HazelcastOSGiService instances while they are being stopped.

 Each HazelcastOSGiService instance has a different service ID as the combination of Hazelcast version and artifact type (OSS or EE).
 Examples are 3.6#OSS, 3.6#EE, 3.7#OSS, 3.7#EE, etc.